I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Others suggest the conspiracy theory was cooked up by the Russian secret police.
 Holocaust-History.com says “The Protocols were actually written in Paris sometime between 1895 and 1899 by an agent of the Russian secret police, Pytor Ivanovich Rachovsky, who is known to have forged other documents for the various intrigues in which he took part.”

-Whatever the correct version, Russia is central to its creation.
+Whatever the correct version is, Russia is central to its creation.

-The text of the Protocols first appeared in Russia in 1897 where it was privately published and much of it is lifted from earlier publications.
+The text of the Protocols first appeared in Russia in 1897 where it was privately published.
+Much of it is lifted from earlier publications.

 “In his 1911 edition Nilus claimed that his source had stolen the document from (a non-existent) Zionist headquarters in France.”

 Through these and other versions the text morphed into The Protocols of the Learned Elders of Zion, which was first made available to the general public in 1905.